dbrugne/donut/README.md

 - [ ] Repair modal close button form form moadls
 - [-] Use "user color" in "home", "onetoone" panel and tab and room user list - no, design
 - [-] Use "room color" in room tab - no, design

+- Get last 50 viewed on onetoone opening
+  - [ ] Add a new user:history message
+  - [ ] Factorize retrieving in helper
+  - [ ] Call this message on user open (client side)
+  - [ ] Call this message on user:message if onetoone creation (client side)
+  - [ ] Add link to get previous messages (cf. Skype)

 **User**
 - [x] Add help text for each field